nathan-torquato/recipes-api/readme.md

 ### Running locally

 - Create a .env file in the root of the project and set the same variables as we have in the `.env.test` file
+- Use the generated API_KEY for setting the value for GIF_API_KEY
 - From your terminal, run:
   - `npm install`
   - `npm start`